portegys/Affinity/Readme.txt

 An architecture for an artificial chemistry featuring 3D continuous physics and and chemical covalent bonding.

+The "Affinity" artificial chemistry system is a search for interesting (e.g. auto-catalytic) chemical reactions and systems.
+It is loosely based on the VSEPR (Valence Shell Electron Pair Repulsion) chemistry model.
+Affinity has a number of tunable parameters, e.g. electron mass, orbital radii, etc.

 Required packages:

 OpenGL graphics and the GLUT package are required to build and